How Python code is executed

 As you can see, this bytecode is quite similar to the RPN example above:

-• The LOAD_FAST instruction pushes a variable (here a function parameter) on the stack.
+instruction pushes a variable (here a function parameter) on the stack. - The

-• The BINARY_ADD instruction pops two values from the top of the stack, adds them, and pushes the results on the stack.
+instruction pops two values from the top of the stack, adds them, and pushes the results on the stack. - The

-• The BINARY_MULTIPLY instruction does what you guess.
+instruction does what you guess. - And at last,

 There are around 120 different bytecode instructions, which are listed in the Python documentation.